 Woolmer made his Test debut for England against Australia in July 1975 and his coaching career also saw him take charge of South Africa and Warwickshire.

-England and Wales Cricket Board chief executive David Collier said: "The passing of Bob Woolmer in Jamaica casts a sad shadow over the 2007 Cricket World Cup.
+David Collier said: "The passing of Bob Woolmer in Jamaica casts a sad shadow over the 2007 Cricket World Cup.

 "Bob was one of the world's greatest coaches and as a player his innings of 149 in the series in 1975, and lasting more than eight hours against Dennis Lillee and Jeff Thomson, demonstrated not only how talented a player Bob was but also his pride in wearing the England sweater.